EBI-Metagenomics/biosiftr/README.md

 ### Required reference databases

-The first time you run the pipeline you need to put available indexed databases for the decontamination step, MGnify genomes catalogue tables, and some external tables for DRAM visuals generation.
-MGnify host most of the databases and setting up can be done in a single step by providing the location for decontamination and MGnify databases where the new files will be added.
-The directories have to already exists.
+The first time you run the pipeline you must put available indexed databases for the decontamination step, MGnify genomes catalogue tables, and some external tables for DRAM visuals generation.
+MGnify hosts most of the databases and setting up can be done in a single step by providing the location for decontamination and MGnify databases where the new files will be added.
+The directories have to exist already.
 Please provide full paths.

 Consider that decontamination reference genomes require ~15-20G of storage.
 MGnify catalogue genomes db occupy ~1G.